Introduction: The Evolving Chain-of-thought

 The authors nicely refer to this appraoch as “it acts more like a “self-ensemble” that works on top of a single language model”.

-There are different sampling techniques to try.
+How to generate multiple responses?
+They tried different sampling techniques (like temperature sampling).
 They did an ablation study and concluded that self-consistency is generally robust to sampling strategies and parameters.

 Paper: Active Prompting with Chain-of-Thought for Large Language Models